-The Company holds 49.9% of the ordinary shares of PHP as well as convertible preference shares.
-If all the convertible preference shares held by the Company are converted into ordinary shares in the future the Company will own 53.28% of PHP, on a fully converted basis.
-Under previously adopted IFRS, this had required consolidation of the PHP results.
+The Company holds 49.9% of the ordinary shares of UK Group of Hotels as well as convertible preference shares.
+If all the convertible preference shares held by the Company are converted into ordinary shares in the future the Company will own 53.28% of UK Group of Hotels, on a fully converted basis.
+Under previously adopted IFRS, this had required consolidation of the UK Group of Hotels results.

-The assessment that the Company is an Investment Entity has had no effect on the total fair value, as of the date of change of status, of the investment in PHP.
-The fair value remains £nil as at 31 December 2013 (2012: £nil).
+The assessment that the Company is an Investment Entity had no effect on the total fair value, as of the date of change of status, of the investment in UK Group of Hotels.
+The fair value remains £nil as at 31 December 2014 (2013: £nil).
+See Note 11 for further details.